 With Geoanalytics software, it’s easy to understand how adequately territories are being covered and if accounts and leads are equally distributed amongst your team.
 With a visual representation of data, you can easily design, analyze and reassign territories to distribute sales leads and opportunities.

-Functionality that will help with territory management include marker clusters and mass-updating records right from the map.
+Functionality that will help with territory management includes marker clusters and mass-updating records right from the map.
 Geoanalytics software enables sales operations teams to color pins by assigned owner, map open opportunities by potential revenue and map leads and prospects by size.
 From there, you can use mass updating of records to reassign these opportunities and leads to the correct owner of the sales territory.

 8. Prioritize your on-site visits and build your schedule for maximum efficiency